CarlMurray/bliss-pp1/README.md

 - The Code Institute modules/lessons aided my learning and many of the concepts learned were applied in this project
 - Although not part of the Code Institue curriculum, I used various online resources to learn CSS Flexbox which plays an intrumental role in the styling of the website.
 - Stack Overflow was used for troubleshooting and debugging throughout the project, as referenced.
+- MacOS VoiceOver was used for accessibility testing.
 - Git was used for version control
 - GitHub was used for the project repository
 - Google Fonts was used for all fonts on the site